RentFreeMedia/rentfreemedia/README.md

 Ansible scripts are provided in the ansible folder for automated deployment to Digital Ocean, which as a cloud service is particularly well suited to host this project because of their generous download bandwidth pricing.

-If you choose to deploy the project manually, refer to the Ansible templates (`ansible / includes / webserver` and `ansible / includes / systemd`) for Nginx and Gunicorn configuration, sans the Ansible variables.
+If you choose to deploy the project manually, refer to the Ansible templates (`ansible / includes / webserver / templates / nginx` and `ansible / includes / webserver / templates / systemd`) for Nginx and Gunicorn configuration, sans the Ansible variables.

 Let's consider the math in terms of a Digital Ocean deployment: